loicveyssiere/distributed-moleculer/README.md

 - `worker`: a micro-service in charge of processing the task
 - `controller`: a micro-service routing the different requests of the client
-- `queuer`: a micro-service that maintain a queue list of task with persistence
+- `queuer`: a micro-service that maintains a queue list of task with persistence
-- `stealer`: a micro-service that proxy a remote queue used for the job stealing
+- `stealer`: a micro-service that proxies a remote queue used for the job stealing

 ### Status